NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Brevic Outcast.md

 Choose two ability boosts.
 One must be to **Charisma** or **Constitution**, and one is a free ability boost.

 You're trained in the Politics Lore skill.
-You take a -1 penalty on all Charisma-based skill checks attempted when dealing with members of the nobility, but gain the [[Feats/Haughty Obstinacy|Haughty Obstinacy]] human ancestry feat, even if you aren't a human.
+You take a -1 penalty on all Charisma-based skill checks attempted when dealing with members of the nobility, but gain the [[Haughty Obstinacy|Haughty Obstinacy]] human ancestry feat, even if you aren't a human.
 If you manage to establish yourself as a true noble or secure a leadership role in a kingdom, you no longer take the penalty to Charisma-based checks.

 *Source: Pathfinder: Kingmaker Player's Guide*
 *OGL*